SevenShepherd/SevenShepherd.github.io/_posts/2024-05-02-ordo-salutis.markdown

     - The God who has chosen, regenerated, justified, and sealed believers with his Spirit preserves them by his faithfulness and power to the very end.
 True believers persevere by virtue of the divine preservation.
 8. **Glorification**
     - God will complete the redemption of the saints when the latter behold Christ at his second advent and are transformed into his likeness.

+The following information was constructed from [gotquestions.org](https://www.gotquestions.org/Amyraldism.html).

+>
+T—Total Depravity – Man, in his fallen state, is completely incapable of doing any good that is acceptable to God.
+>
+U—Unconditional Election – As a result of man’s total depravity, he is unable (and unwilling) to come to God for salvation.
+Therefore, God must sovereignly choose those who will be saved.
+His decision to elect individuals for salvation is unconditional.
+It is not based on anything that man is or does but solely on God’s grace.
+>
+L—**Unlimited Atonement** – The particular point that Amyraldism denies is the third point, limited atonement.
+Amyraldism replaces it with unlimited atonement, or the concept of “hypothetical universalism,” which asserts that Christ died for the sins of all people, not just the elect.
+Amyraldism preserves the doctrine of unconditional election even while teaching unlimited atonement this way: because God knew that not all would respond in faith to Christ’s atonement (due to man’s total depravity), He elected some to whom He would impart saving faith.
+>
+I—Irresistible Grace – The Holy Spirit applies the finished work of salvation to the elect by irresistibly drawing them to faith and repentance.
+This saving call of the Holy Spirit cannot be resisted and is referred to as an efficacious call.
+>
+P—Perseverance of the Saints – Those whom God has elected, atoned for, and efficaciously called are preserved in faith until the last day.
+They will never fall away because God has secured them with the seal of the Holy Spirit.
+The saints persevere because God preserves them.

 <a name="Lutheran" href="#contents" style="font-style:Italic;font-size:2.1em;">III.
 Lutheranism</a>